 It is a system created to harmonize this agrarian society together.
-People might not learn about Subak in detail during the first visit here.
+People might not learn about Subak in detail during their first visit here.
 But talking with local farmers would at least give some insight into how this system applied to their lives daily.

 These spots have made choosing the best view or the perfect angle much easier.
-But don’t be limited on these spots only, be creative and explore every possibility.
+But don’t be limited to these spots only, be creative and explore every possibility.
 Every corner of the rice terrace can provide a perfect vantage point to capture one’s experience on Tegalalang.

 Endless Arrays Of Art Shops

 Tegalalang district has a designated area for growing businesses in the field of arts and crafts.
 It has arrays of art shops extending up to 10 kilometers for tourists to explore.
 This area is the longest collection of art shops in the world.
 It is a perfect place for both art collectors and souvenir hunters.

 Skilled craftsmen produce fine wooden carvings and sculptures resembling various animals or mythical figures related to Bali culture.
 Glass is also another popular material for making these sculptures.
 There are a variety of paintings from local artists and also bags, hats, and clothes.
 Make sure to bargain to get the best price here.